HydroModPy/HydroModPy/docs/readthedocs/source/capability_gallery/index.rst

 Build The Support
 ~~~~~~~~~~~~~~~~~

-Start here when the question is still about the basin, the geometry, the properties, or the mesh rather than about solver behaviour.
+Start here when the question is still about the basin, geometry, or properties rather than about solver behaviour.

 .. grid:: 1 1 2 2
    :gutter: 2 2 3 3